 - A. The MC's shall elect a Chair and Vice-Chair from among the appointed members.
-Elections shall be held in January. - B. The newly elected officers shall take office at the February or the next meeting of the year. - C. The officers may serve up to two (2) one year terms. - D. The Chair shall preside at the meetings and be responsible to attend or appoint a representative to make a report at the Planning Council meeting if needed. - E. The Vice-Chair shall preside at the meetings and attend or appoint a representative to make a report at the Planning Council meeting in the Chair's absence if needed. - F. Any vacancy shall be filled as soon as possible using the same process used to elect the officers.
+Elections shall be held in January or the first meeting of each MC every year. - B. The newly elected officers shall take office at the February or the next meeting of the year. - C. The officers may serve up to two (2) one year terms. - D. The Chair shall preside at the meetings and be responsible to attend or appoint a representative to make a report at the Planning Council meeting if needed. - E. The Vice-Chair shall preside at the meetings and attend or appoint a representative to make a report at the Planning Council meeting in the Chair's absence if needed. - F. Any vacancy shall be filled as soon as possible using the same process used to elect the officers.